FinEstSmoger/HashMC/README.md

 #HashMC#
 --------
-Building public Minecraft server for learn codeing as a hobbie.
+Building public Minecraft server for learn coding as a hobbie.